The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The Chow ring of

 and

-where the first bottom horizontal map is part of a $(\mathbb{G}_m\times\mathbb{G}_m)$-Chow envelope of $\Delta_g$, see~\cite[Proposition 4.1]{EF09}, sending $(f,g)$ to $f^2g$, while the second bottom horizontal map sends $(f,g)$ to $x_0^2f^2g$.
-Then one considers the induced map from $\mathbb{P}^r\times\mathcal{P}(2^{N-2r},1)$ to $X$, which factors $a_r$, and the one from $\mathbb{P}^{r-1}\times\mathcal{P}(2^{N-2r})$ to $Y$, which factors $b_r$.
-These maps are again proper and representable.
-One then shows that the pushforward of 1 under those maps is again 1, and uses compatibility of proper pushforward and flat pullback of~\cite{Vis98} to conclude that everything comes from $\phi^*$, if 1 is in the image of the pullback under $\psi'$.
-While it is true that $\phi$ is flat, see Proposition~\ref{prop:rootstack}, the pullback of 1 under $\psi'$ is not necessarily 1.
+where $\pi'_r(f,g)=x^2f^2g$, and $\phi(f,s_1)=f$.
+There is an induced map $a'_r$ from $\mathbb{P}^r\times\cP(2^{N-2r},1)$ to $X$, which factors $a_r$, and a map $b'_r$ from $\mathbb{P}^{r-1}\times\cP(2^{N-2r})$ to $Y$, which factors $b_r$.
+These maps are again proper and representable, see~\cite[Proposition 5.4]{Per22}, where he also shows that $a'_{r*}(1)=1$, $b'_{r*}(1)=1$.
+Then, he uses compatibility of proper pushforward and flat pullback of~\cite{Vis98} to conclude that everything comes from $\phi^*$, if 1 is in the image of the pullback under $\psi'$.
+While it is true that $\phi$ is flat, see Proposition~\ref{prop:rootstack}, the pullback of 1 under $\psi'$ is not 1.
 Indeed, for $r=1$, we will see that $Y$ is irreducible but not smooth, not even generically reduced.
 Precisely, the fundamental class $[Y]$ in $\mathrm{CH}_*(Y)$ corresponds to 2.
-Moreover, notice that the behaviour of $\phi$ is very similar to the root stack $\sqrt[2]{(\mathcal{O}(1),a_{2g+2})/\mathbb{P}^N}$ over $\mathbb{P}^N$.
-Indeed, over the locus where $a_{2g+2}\not=0$, the map $\phi$ is an isomorphism, while over the zero locus it is ramified of order $2$, and the automorphism groups are the same to those of the root stack.
-We show that they are indeed equal; this proves also the above facts.
-The result is slightly more general. \begin{proposition} Let $N$ and $r$ be positive integers.
-The morphism
+This prevents the argument of Pernice to go through.